skeeto/skeeto.github.com/_posts/2016-03-31-Hotpatch-a-C-Function-on-x86.markdown

 It takes the address of the function to be patched and the address of the function to replace it.
 As mentioned, the target *must* be 8-byte aligned (enforced by the assert).
-It's also important this function is only called by one thread at a time.
+It's also important this function is only called by one thread at a time, even on different targets.
 If that was a concern, I'd wrap it in a mutex to create a critical section.

 There are a number of things going on here, so let's go through them one at a time: